lunedì 26 marzo ore 23:30

 "Interest in fasting as an art has declined very considerably in recent decades.
 Whereas it used to be well worth staging major performances in this discipline on an entrepreneurial basis, nowadays that is quite impossible.
 Times have changed..."

-We arrive at the Guillotine bearing our mots d'ordre/idées fixes: austerity, withdrawal, reduction, subtraction, abstinence, disappearance of the subject,
+We arrive at the Guillotine bearing our mots d'ordre/idées fixes: austerity, withdrawal, reduction, subtraction, abstinence, disappearance of the subject, making oneself as inconspicuous as possible, the meat and bones of Kafka's short story "A Fasting-Artist".

 The story is about a guy who makes a name for himself performing marathon fasts (jeûnes) before a paying public until, as always happens, the public get bored with the act and move on to the latest novelty freak show.
 At this point the starving artist abandons his manager and joins a circus who let him go on performing his increasingly long fasts but only as a sideshow attraction to which the crowds give only a passing glance on their way to the animal cages.
 Finally, after a particularly long fast that goes completely unnoticed the artist, by now on the point of death, is discovered lying under his heap of straw by an inspector who is curious to know the motive behind the fasting artist's art.
 His reply is that it's simply that he has never found the food that would satisfy him.
 If he had he wouldn't have taken up fasting in the first place.
 His secret revealed the fasting artist dies, his remains quickly disposed of to make way for a panther, a beast bursting with savage vitality and with an insatiable appetite for raw meat that proves an irresistible attraction to the awe-struck public.